m2qm-efrc/Crystal-Field-Mn12-C6H4F/src/README.md

 > CrystalField

-The data for plotting will be saved into the file *Efield.dat*
+The data for plotting will be saved into the file [Efield.dat](data/EField.dat).